SystemsApproach/private5g/core.rst

 some cases, substituting an existing cloud native component is a viable implementation option.
 For example, MongoDB can be used to implement a UDSF.
 In other cases, however, this is not possible due to assumptions 3GPP makes.
-For example, AUSF, UMD, and AMF collectively implement a *Authentication and Authorization Service*, but an option like OAuth2 could not be used in their place because (a) UMD is assumed to be part of the global identity mapping service discussed in Section 5.1, and (b) 3GPP specifies the interface by which the AMF connects to the RAN (denoted N2 in the figure).
-We will see how to cope with such issues in Section 5.3, where we talk about implementation details in more detail.
+For example, AUSF, UMD, UMR, and AMF collectively implement a *Authentication and Authorization Service*, but an option like OAuth2 could not be used in their place because (a) UMD and UMR are assumed to be part of the global identity mapping service discussed in Section 5.1, and (b) 3GPP specifies the interface by which the various components request service from each other (e.g., AMF connects to the RAN via the N2 depicted in the figure).\ [#]_ We will see how to cope with such issues in Section 5.3, where we talk about implementation details in more detail.

+.. [#] Although not shown in the figure, 3GPP also defines all
+       interfaces exposed by all the functional elements *within* the core (in addition N2 and N3 interfaces exported by the Core as a whole to the RAN).

 Finally, :numref:`Figure %s <fig-5g-core>` shows two other functional elements that export a northbound interface to the management plane